Will the Hornets cover the spread vs. the Knicks? Promo Codes, Betting Trends, Records ATS

 Hornets Betting Records & Stats

-- Charlotte has played six games this season that have had more than 226.5 combined points scored.
+- Charlotte has played nine games this season that have had more than 225.5 combined points scored.

-- Charlotte has a 239.6-point average over/under in its contests this season, 13.1 more points than this game's point total.
+- The average total for Charlotte's games this season has been 236.2, 10.7 more points than this matchup's over/under.

+- So far this year, Charlotte has put together a 5-6-0 record against the spread.

-- The Hornets have been chosen as underdogs in six games this year and have walked away with the win three times (50%) in those games.
+- The Hornets have won in three of the nine contests they have been named as odds-on underdogs in this year.

-- Charlotte has played as an underdog of +333 or more once this season and lost that game.
+- Charlotte has not won as an underdog of +225 or more on the moneyline this season in three games with those odds or longer.

-- Bookmakers have implied with the moneyline set for this matchup that Charlotte has a 23.1% chance of pulling out a win.
+- Charlotte has an implied victory probability of 30.8% according to the moneyline set for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!